 (translation from JCO article in Japanese)

-The Japanese government has launched a new work-style reform in Japan as from April 1st which steers the Japanese labour market towards a more globally aligned approach to work and efficiency.
-One of the goals appears to be reduce overly long working hours.
+The Japanese government has launched a new work-style reform in Japan as of April 1st, 2019 which steers the Japanese labour market towards a more globally aligned approach to work and efficiency.
+One of the goals appears to be to reduce overly long working hours.
 It is an interesting fact that Japanese have the highest sleep deficit in the world which may be connected to the traditional Japanese working style in which time spent at work can be stretched out if needed.

 「Time is money」is a phrase everybody knows.
 It dates back to the 15th century when it was coined by the Croatian merchant Cotrugli who wrote that “for the merchant losing time and losing money are the same thing”.